 The report provides Pillar 3 disclosures for the Group.
-The Group comprises the Cembra Money Bank AG as parent company and its wholly owned subsidiaries: Swiss Auto Lease 2023-1 GmbH, Swiss Auto Lease 2020-1 GmbH, Swiss Auto Lease 2019-1 GmbH in Liquidation, Swissbilling SA, CembraPay AG (previously Byjuno AG and Byjuno Finance AG, merged and renamed in October 2023), Fastcap AG, eny Credit GmbH and Cembra Technologies SIA.
+The Group comprises the Cembra Money Bank AG as parent company and its subsidiaries: Swiss Auto Lease 2023-1 GmbH, Swiss Auto Lease 2020-1 GmbH, CembraPay AG (previously Byjuno AG and merged with Swissbilling SA in May 2024), Fastcap AG, Cembra Credit GmbH (previously eny Credit GmbH) and Cembra Latvia SIA (previously Cembra Technologies SIA) and Cembra Auto Finance AG.

-The Group figures shown in this report as at 31 December 2023 are based on the consolidated financial statements that reflect the Group's financial position and have been prepared in accordance with accounting principles generally accepted in the US ("US GAAP") and in compliance with the Swiss law.
-Thus they include the buy now pay later ("BNPL") business related to invoice financing from Swissbilling SA and CembraPay AG.
-The December 2023 adjustment has been implemented as per FINMA requirement in letter dated 05 April 2022.
+The Group figures shown in this report are based on the consolidated financial statements that reflect the Group's financial position and have been prepared in accordance with accounting principles generally accepted in the US ("US GAAP") and in compliance with the Swiss law.

-The Group figures shown in this report as at 31 December 2022 do not include buy now pay later ("BNPL") business.
-They are prepared based on the accounting and valuation principles defined in the Ordinance on the Accounting of the Swiss Financial Market Supervisory Authority (FINMA-AO, 952.024.1), the FINMA circular 2020/01 "Accounting - Banks" and the Ordinance on Banks and Savings Banks (BO, SR 952.02).
+The Bank figures shown in this report are prepared based on the accounting and valuation principles defined in the Ordinance on the Accounting of the Swiss Financial Market Supervisory Authority (FINMA-AO, 952.024.1), the FINMA circular 2020/01 "Accounting - Banks" and the Ordinance on Banks and Savings Banks (BO, SR 952.02).